 - A2.1 Where Applicable Law includes more stringent requirements than these Standards, Applicable Law supersedes these Standards.
-Conversely, when these Standards are more stringent than Applicable Law, these Standards shall be followed. - A2.2 Applicant organizations are responsible for providing verifiable documentation of evidence of compliance with these Standards. - A2.2 Any activity can be delegated to a designee as the term is defined.
+Conversely, when these Standards are more stringent than Applicable Law, these Standards shall be followed. - A2.2 Any activity can be delegated to a designee as the term is defined.
 The person appointing a designee retains ultimate responsibility. - A2.3 Standards related to services not provided by the applicant do not apply to the applicant organization.
 The responsibility to demonstrate that a requirement is not applicable rests with the applicant organization.